UNDP Climate Promise

 • Co-led 2023 Global NDC Conference (31 May-2 June, Berlin), which attracted nearly 350 participants from over 50 countries (globalndcconference.org).

-• Co-organised the NDC Partnership’s 2023/24 Raising Ambition Through Partnership webinar series (ten webinars to date).
+• Co-organized the NDC Partnership’s 2023/24 Raising Ambition Through Partnership webinar series (16 webinars to date attracting 1100+ attendees).

-• The Monthly Promise email newsletter has over 3100 subscribers and a circulation list of over 21,000.
+• The Monthly Promise newsletter has over 5300 subscribers.

-• The award-winning Dear World Leaders campaign (www.dearworldleaders.org) was exhibited at the UN General Assembly (twitter.com/…).
+• Award-winning Dear World Leaders campaign (www.dearworldleaders.org) exhibited at COP27 and at the UN General Assembly (twitter.com/…).

 Latest Update: